lcbpublic/libUtil/README.md

 _lot_ more functionality and testing.
 And I'm not even certain I'll keep the present interface.
 Number three currently consists of a couple macros and a lot of ideas but that's it.
-Number 4 consists entirely of thoughts abouut the shortcomings of existing libraries/packages and ideas about how to fix them, but that's it.
+Number 4 consists entirely of thoughts about the shortcomings of existing libraries/packages and ideas about how to fix them, but that's it.

 The rest of this document first briefly addresses the build system,